 See every good thing in your life as a gift from God (Jas 1:17).
 He gave you his Son (John 3:16), his Spirit (Acts 2:28), his life (Rom 6:23), his righteousness (Rom 5:17).
 Even your faith is his gift to you (Eph 2:8).

 Stop trying to repay him for his priceless gifts – it’s insulting.
 Just bow your grateful head and just say “Thank you, Jesus!”
 And tell others the good news so they can enjoy his gifts too.

 6. You think your illness is God punishing you for your sin

 Jesus went around healing people.
-If God the Father is making people sick while God the Son is healing them, then they’re a house divided.
-Jesus provided for your salvation and healing at the cross.
+If God the Father is making people sick while God the Son is healing them, then they are a house divided.
+Jesus provided for your healing at the cross.
 A person under grace won’t take sickness lying down but will proclaim the Lord’s death over their infirmities.

-7. You think there is too much emphasis on the goodness of God.
+7. You think there is too much emphasis on the goodness of God

 “He is the Rock, his works are perfect, and all his ways are just.
 A faithful God who does no wrong, upright and just is he.”
 (Deut 32:4).
 There is no variation, no shadow of turning with God.
-He is good all the way through and He is good all the time!
+He is good all the way through and he is good all the time!

-If you enjoy Escape to Reality, sign up to our email list and we’ll notify you about new articles as soon they come out.
+Stay free from the yoke of law.
+Sign up to our email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.

 Help these messages of love and liberty reach more people by supporting E2R today: